 - Do not add dairy products

-- Do not add pet feces like dog and cat feces(check this if you want to compost cow manure, not something I do How to Compost Manure
+- Don’t add pet feces like dog and cat feces(check this if you want to compost cow manure, not something I do How to Compost Manure

 - Do not add magazines or any paper materials that could have toxins on them